A-Zahra/ZA_Prototype_02/Design_Hypothesis.md

 - What did you find annoying?
 - How was the arches' rotation speed?
 Did you find the rotation speed too fast?
 - How many times did you play the game?
--Do you think this game could be more fun with background music?
+- Do you think this game could be more fun with background music?